Alumni Regents

 Full Bio

-Kroot has volunteered for many years for the Northwestern Alumni Association, primarily by interviewing Northwestern University student applicants through the Alumni Admissions Council.
-She and her husband, Barry Kroot ’88, a graduate of the School of Education and Social Policy, are members of the Northwestern University Leadership Council and proud supporters of the Wildcat Fund.
+Kroot has volunteered for many years for the Northwestern Alumni Association, primarily by interviewing Northwestern University student applicants through the Alumni Admission Council.
+She and her husband, Barry Kroot ’88, a graduate of the School of Education and Social Policy, are members of the Northwestern University Leadership Circle and proud supporters of the Wildcat Fund.

 Kroot’s proudest accomplishment is her family, composed of three biological sons and four South Sudanese young men whom the Kroot family has raised since 2011.
-Together with her husband and all of her sons, Kroot is a founding member of Passkey-South Sudan Inc.—an organization that facilitates aid, family placement, and educational opportunities in the United States for imperiled South Sudanese youth.
+Together with her husband and all of her sons, Kroot is a founding member of an organization that facilitates aid, family placement, and educational opportunities in the United States for imperiled South Sudanese youth.

 headsdhot of Aida Arain